nuclia/nuclia.py/docs/04-upload.md

 In case that `FIELD_ID` is not defined filename will be used

-## Upload a text in a KnowledgeBox
+## Upload a text in a Knowledge Box

-Push a text to a knowledgebox:
+Push a text to a Knowledge Box:

 ```bash
 nuclia kb upload text --path=FILE_PATH